Information Sharing and Record Keeping

 If a child attends any other setting/s whilst attending a Bambinos Childcare Centre, we seek permission from the child’s parent/carer to share information with the other setting/s termly in the child’s progress and development with us.
 If permission is granted we send the others setting/s a copy of the child’s termly progress report.

 Requests for information from children’s services

 If an outside agency contacts the setting via telephone requesting information about a child, this policy should be used as a reference as to whether or not information can be shared.

 If a social worker telephones the nursery to request information, no information should be given in the first instance.
 The duty manager/child protection officer for the setting must record all information from the caller and state as part of the nursery procedure, they will telephone the person back using the main switchboard numbers as detailed in the Child Protection Policy to authenticate the caller before information can be shared.
 The SDPS or DDPS for Bambinos must be informed of this request immediately.

-As seen on the Bambinos Application Form, information given on the form is confidential however access is given to staff and other Early Years Professionals only on a need to know basis and we adhere to the Data Protection Act 1998.
+As seen on the Bambinos Application Form, information given on the form is confidential however access is given to staff and other Early Years Professionals only on a need to know basis and we adhere to the General Data Protection Regulations Act 2018.

 For further guidance please see www.ecm.gov.uk/informationsharing

 For clarification and detail on how we record and store information relating to child protection matters, please see the Child Protection Policy of which this policy is inter-related with.